evgnomon/evgnomon.github.io/content/docs/hgl/index.md

 #### 1. Aggregation of works

 In instances where the Covered Work or its Derivative Work is integrated into a system comprising works governed by various licenses, it is permissible, as an exception, to aggregate the Covered Work or its Derivative Work on a single medium.
 In such cases, the entirety of the aggregated works on the medium does not need to be subjected to the terms of this License.
-This exception is designed to facilitate compatibility and usability within systems encompassing a diverse range of licensing agreements.
+This exception is designed to facilitate compatibility and usability within system(s) encompassing a diverse range of licensing agreements.

 The following disclaimers must keep being prominently displayed in the documentation and any other materials for the Covered Work or a Derivative Work: